-Aggravated Assault/Battery: An unlawful attack by one person upon another for the purpose of inflicting severe or substantial bodily injury.
+AGGRAVATED ASSAULT/BATTERY: An unlawful attack by one person upon another for the purpose of inflicting severe or substantial bodily injury.
 This type of assault may be accompanied by the use of a weapon or other means likely to produce death or great bodily harm.
-(It is not necessary that injury result from an aggravated assault when a gun, knife, or other weapon is used which could and probably would result in serious personal injury if the crime were successfully completed).